 Starting the month off in wine country allowed us to take advantage of vineyard camping in Paso Robles.
 Instead of paying a campground fee, we put the money towards wine purchases.
 If you’d like to learn more about camping on farms, vineyards and museums, check out our post on Harvest Hosts.

 Miscellaneous costs were high this month and we hope to keep them under $100 moving forward.
 We had to replace our broken water bottles with a new set of stainless steel bottles that should last for a very long time.
 I purchased a new pair of shorts and trail shoes which added to the cost.
 Kait likes to point out that she hasn’t purchased an article of clothing since 2015.

-Costs such as cell phone plans, health insurance, vehicle insurance, club memberships like Costco, Escapees, Harvest Hosts and the gym are not included.
+Costs such as cell phone plans, health insurance, vehicle insurance, club memberships like Costco, Escapees, Harvest Hosts, and Elks are not included.
 The reason for this is we’ve found that fixed costs for RVing can vary dramatically depending on your situation.
 Below are some examples for reference.